-Exiting the main menu (using 5 button) this will first bring you to system status screen loop.
+If the PCU panel is configured with a touch screen, the controller will revert back to a PCU status loop.
 This loop includes several screens to view the operating conditions of the unit.
-Scroll through the menu screens by using $1 \sqrt{10}$ buttons.
-Screens with dashed line border are dependent upon the configuration and may not appear for every system.
+If configured, scroll through the menu screens by using $\uparrow \downarrow$ buttons.
+Screens with a dashed line border are dependent upon the configuration and may not appear for every system.

 PCU Exhaust Fan

-Exhaust: Off

-Speed: 0.0%

-Exhaust: Speed: System Status: Wash
+Exhaust: On Speed: XXX% System Status: